 Thus, the effective backward rate at level $i$ is $2\gamma_- a_i$, and the balance condition defining the transition point is $\gamma_c = 2a_i\gamma _-$.
-To estimate the value of $\gamma_c$, we assume that for a sufficiently long chain in a quasi-stationary regime the probability weight between the main and the sub-branch is equally distributed, yielding $a_i = \frac{1}{2}$.
+To estimate the value of $\gamma_c$, we assume that, for a sufficiently long chain in a quasi-stationary regime, the probability weight between the main and sub-branches is equally distributed, yielding $a_i = \frac{1}{2}$.
 Under this assumption,

-which coincides with the transition condition for the purely one-dimensional chain.
+coinciding with the transition conditions for a purely one-dimensional chain.

-This result suggests that the presence of a single one-step backward branch at each level does not shift the critical point unless it produces a next excess of backward transitions.
-To test this prediction, we perform numerical simulations for the one-step sub-branch model, shown in Fig.~\ref{graph:subbranches}.
-The simulations confirm that the mean FPT exhibits the same scaling transition at $\gamma_c=1$ (with $\gamma_-=1$) as in the purely one-dimensional case, despite the additional local branching.
+This result suggests that the presence of a single one-step backward branch at each level does not shift the critical point unless it causes additional backward transitions.
+To test this prediction, we performed numerical simulations for a one-step sub-branch model, as shown in Fig.~\ref{graph:subbranches}.
+The simulations confirmed that the mean FPT exhibits the same scaling transition at $\gamma_c=1$ (with $\gamma_-=1$) as in the purely one-dimensional case, despite additional local branching.